cun3yt/web3-drafts/000_notes/003_alu_frontend.md

 # Frontend for ALU Contract

+A React app can be created with Typescript: `npx create-react-app alu-fe --template typescript`.

 It is important to specify the artifact target directory under the directory `src/` in hardhat config.
 Look at the QuickNode Article below, the section about `module.exports` of "hardhat.config.js".

 Run the application: `$ npm start`